kchu01/homemade/README.md

 ## MVP Goals

-* Render the front, list, and item page
+* Render the list and recipe page

 ## Stretch Goals

 * Stylize the application
-* Render the shopping cart page
+* Allow users to add recipes

 ## Daily Sprints